Realizing groups as symmetries of infinite translation surfaces: Proof of main results regarding isometry groups

 \subsubsection{Gluings}

 For every $g\in G$, we let $M_g$ denote a copy of $M_{\Id}$, and glue them together using the same rules as defined in the proof of \cref{thm:realization-isometries-selfsimilar}.

 The proof that $M$ is homeomorphic to $S$ is similar to the proof of \cref{lemma:topology-is-correct}, as we do not create genus because the group $G$ is free.
 As before, there is a natural embedding $G\hookrightarrow\Isom(M)$.
 This embedding is surjective.
 Indeed, observe first that $\{(0,0)\in H_0\subset M_g\}_{g\in G}$ is the set of singularities of total angle~$6\pi$ of~$M$, hence invariant by $\Isom(M)$.
 This implies that the set of saddle connections joining $(0,0)$ to $(4,0)$ in~$H_0$ on each vertex surface $M_g$ have to be permuted by any element of $\Isom(M)$.
+This implies that any element of $\Isom(M)$ permutes the set of saddle connections joining $(0,0)$ to $(4,0)$ in $H_0$ on each vertex surface $M_g$.
+With similar arguments as in the proof of \cref{lemma:isometries-are-correct}, this implies that such an isometry has to come from an element in $G$.
 To conclude, we apply the arguments in the proof of \cref{lemma:isometries-are-correct}. \end{proof}